The English Riviera

-is made up of the three distinctly different 19th century holiday resort towns of Paignton, Torquay and Brixham.
-Torbay is famous for its beautiful long sandy beaches, stunning views, red sandstone cliffs and crystal clear waters.
+The English Riviera is made up of the three distinctly different 19th century holiday resort towns of Paignton, Torquay and Brixham.
+The English Riviera is famous for its beautiful long sandy beaches, stunning views, red sandstone cliffs and crystal clear waters.

 Paignton is a popular family friendly holiday resort located midway between Torquay and Brixham.
 Paignton is well known for its beautiful sandy beaches which are safe for bathing and ideal for paddling – making Paignton and the neighbouring Goodrington Sands the perfect holiday destinations for young families.

 Paignton’s bustling seafront features its magnificent pier which dates back to 1878.
 The pier offers visitors an array of attractions on both its open deck and inside, plus fabulous views of Torbay.
 There is also an 18th century harbour, that dries at low tide.
 The harbour area is a hive of activity, especially during the summer season.
 Nearby Goodrington, offers many family attractions including fabulous waterslides at Quaywest, a boating lake and beaches.

 Torquay is well known for its nine sandy beaches, seven green hills, palm lined promenade and grand Victorian villas.
 It is the largest and most northerly of the Torbay and English Riviera resorts.

 Since it first become popular in the 19th Century, Torquay has grown into a cosmopolitan town with many modern attractions.
 Torquay has a bustling harbourside and marina with an array of pavement cafes, stylish boutiques, restuarants and bars.

 Brixham is a bustling fishing port nestled in the rugged cliffs at the southern end of Torbay.
 Made up of an array of colourful cottages clinging to the hillsides at the base of which you will find one of Britain’s most beautiful harbours.